-A Type 5 Participation Program Project to transform multiple parcels in the Westside Urban Renewal District, developing affordable housing, encouraging existing neighborhood culture, and stimulating mobility initiatives.
+Property disposition project to transform multiple parcels in the Westside Urban Renewal District by developing affordable housing, prioritizing existing neighborhood character, and stimulating mobility initiatives.

-- Develop housing that fills gaps unmet by the private market and expand the opportunity for our active workforce to achieve housing for themselves and their families.
+- Develop housing that fills gaps unmet by the private market and expand the opportunity for our active workforce to secure housing for themselves and their families

-- Elevate the architecture of Boise’s urban fabric, because an exceptionally built environment enhances quality of life and strengthens our community’s identity.
+- Elevate the architecture of Boise’s urban fabric and strengthen our community’s identity

-- Provide economically diverse housing opportunities to Boise’s active workforce within the regional employment center to expand opportunity in Boise’s local economy, reduce demands on transportation infrastructure, and further the City’s long-term sustainability.
+- Provide economically diverse housing opportunities to Boise’s active workforce within the regional employment center to expand opportunity in Boise’s economy, reduce demands on transportation infrastructure and further the City’s long-term sustainability

 CCDC Development Director, Doug Woodruff, is overseeing this project.